DavidBoja/Fitbit-smart-alarm/README.md

 2. https://github.com/heroku/heroku-buildpack-google-chrome.git

 The next step is to set the Heroku scheduler.
 Go to the Resources tab of your app on the Heroku page.
 In the text box "Quickly add add-ons from Elements" type in "Heroku Scheduler" and install it.
-Now, on the overveiw page, there's an installed app Heroku scheduler; click on it and add a new job every hour at whatever time you want.
+Now, on the overveiw page, there's an installed app Heroku scheduler; click on it and add a new job "every day at.." whatever time you want.
 Be careful of the timezones.
 In the "Run Command" you'll put the smart alarm script:
 ```
 python smart_alarm.py t1 t2 heart_threshold second_threshold
 ```